SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Affiliations,-Relationships,-Accounts,-Contacts.md

 # Affiliations, Relationships, Accounts and Contacts Recipes

 {%- comment -%}
-Recipes on this page live in docs/_recipes/affiliations-relationships-accounts-contacts/ (one file per recipe, ordered by the `order` front-matter key).
+Recipes on this page live in docs/_recipes/ — one file per recipe, tied to this page by `category: "affiliations-relationships-accounts-contacts"` front matter and listed alphabetically by title.
 Edit or add recipes there;
 this page only assembles them.
 {%- endcomment -%}
-{% assign recipes = site.recipes | where: "category", "affiliations-relationships-accounts-contacts" | sort: "order" %}
+{% assign recipes = site.recipes | where: "category", "affiliations-relationships-accounts-contacts" | sort: "title" %}
 {% for recipe in recipes %}
 {% include recipe-card.html recipe=recipe %}
 {% endfor %}